 Megalodon Sightings: Is the Megalodon Shark Still Alive?

 Alleged Megalodon shark sightings over the years have led to the legend of a massive, prehistoric shark that still patrols the oceans of our world.
 Carcharodon Megalodon was once a real shark — the most formidable predator the world have ever seen — but modern science claims it went extinct long ago.
 The idea that it might still be alive today is both terrifying and fascinating.

 At a maximum length of up to 60 feet, Megalodon was the largest shark that ever lived, a wrecking machine of teeth and muscle that preyed on adult whales.
 It's hard to imagine there could still be a viable population of such creatures out there somewhere, living undetected.

 Still, there are occasional reports of massive sharks thirty feet long or more from around the world.
 Are these real-life accounts of modern Megalodon sightings?
 If not, what are these witnesses seeing?
 Is it possible mainstream science has it wrong, and is it still out there?

-In this article, we'll take a look at some compelling evidence and stories that suggest Megalodon is still with us.
+In this article we'll take a look at some compelling evidence and stories that suggest Megalodon is still with us.
 Some say it could still exist in deep and largely unexplored areas of the ocean such as the Mariana Trench.
 In the end, it's up to you to decide: Is there enough proof to support the idea that the Megalodon shark is still alive?

 There has been a lot of controversy surrounding the Megalodon shark in recent years.
 This has in turn led to a great deal of confusion about Megalodon encounters in modern times, as well as the real creature that swam in our oceans for millions of years.
 Unfortunately, some people have interpreted this misinformation to mean Megalodon is entirely made up.
 That is far from the case.